 The facility has been constructed in a manner consistent with the park's natural beauty and rustic feel.

 Joyner Park is comprised of 117 acres - 84 of which are currently being used.
 The new facility is being constructed on a portion of the park's 33 remaining acres.

-The Joyner Park Community Center will account for just over $11 million of the $14.2 million worth of parks and recreation facility projects.
-The remainder will go towards a new senior center.
+A November 2014 Wake Forest Bond Referendum initiative, the Joyner Park Community Center will account for just over $11 million of the $14.2 million worth of parks and recreation facility projects approved by town voters.